User Guide¶

 available operators.
 This list is used for easy access to the SciDB

-the connection to SciDB is verified and a small delay might
+connection to SciDB is verified and a small delay might occur.
+This

 instance: